 Unrealized intercompany gains or losses are eliminated under the equity method.
-Gains or losses arising from sales of depreciable assets between inter-companies are amortized over the economic service life of the assets.
+Gains or losses arising from sales of depreciable assets between the Company and its subsidiaries are amortized over the economic service life of the assets.
 Gains or losses arising from other types of intercompany transactions are recognized when realized.